-Why hasn’t that person accepted your LinkedIn invitation?
-I’m sure it’s not that they don’t love you or that you aren’t fabulously skilled.
-It might be that they’ve created themselves multiple accounts (quite common) and don’t check the email that you sent your invite to.
-They may simply not use LinkedIn.
-It could be they’ve forgotten their password and haven’t checked it since they turned on their account.
-You only get 3000 invitations on LinkedIn* so use them wisely!
+Do you have a lot of unanswered LinkedIn invitations?
+I’m sure it’s not that they don’t think you’re great or that you aren’t fabulously skilled.
+It might be that some of your invitees have created themselves multiple accounts (quite common) or don’t check the email that your invites have been sent to.
+Some of them simply don’t use LinkedIn.
+A few have forgotten their passwords and haven’t checked it since they turned on their accounts.

-- Click on Sent in the left hand navigation bar
+- Choose My Network in the navigation bar

 You can also use this “take back” if you’ve invited someone by mistake or have second thoughts about connecting.
 I was testing a Connect button during a LinkedIn lesson with a client and accidentally invited someone I totally did not know.
 I went and took back the invite the next day.